JAXAGAMER/auto-annotated-portfolio/content/pages/projects/project-three.md

   elementId: ''
 ---
 Hello guys, welcome to my 3rd project.
 I made it in a class,  while doing tasks and it makes your texts go backwards like:

+Hello / olleH

+i think it's cool, especially when you wannt to backward your name :D